sladecraven/racial-features-srd/README.md

 # Racial Features (SRD) compendium

-An implementation of the Dungeons & Dragons 5th Edition Racial Traits and Features from the Systems Reference Document (SRD).
+An implementation of the Dungeons & Dragons 5th Edition Racial Traits and Features from the Systems Reference Document (SRD) intended for use with FoundryVTT (https://foundryvtt.com/).

 This module is distributed under the Open Gaming License v1.0a.
 The [Systems Reference Document (SRD)](http://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf) for included